glimmerjs/glimmer-web-component/README.md

 This will register custom elements for each of the component names you give to `initializeCustomElements` and will replace the custom element with your Glimmer component once the custom element connects.
 For example, if you provide the component name `'foo-bar'` you can now use the custom element `<foo-bar>` anywhere in the DOM and have your `foo-bar` component render in its place.

+## Browser Support

+Browser support for the `WebComponents` spec is not [not great yet](http://caniuse.com/#feat=custom-elementsv1).
+If you want to use `customElements.define` where it is not yet supported natively, you'll need to install the [polyfill](https://github.com/webcomponents/custom-elements).

 ## License

 MIT License.